hikhtiarta27/paper.id-backend/README.md

 docker-compose up
 ```

-If you are'nt using docker/docker-compose.
-You need to change the configuration a little bit from `.env`.
-You can run this application by
+If you are'nt using docker/docker-compose, you need to change the configuration a little bit from `.env`. and run this application by

 ```bash
 cd paper.id-backend && node server.js